STAIRlab/sees/docs/library/1_Modeling/element/bearing/3715-TripleFrictionPendulum.md

 </figure>
 <p>Overturning moment and torsion due to the eccentricity of internal
 forces are equally distributed to the 2 nodes of the element.</p>

-<p>In the vertical direction, the element is multi-linear elastic with
-different stiffnesses k_vc and k_vt in compression and tension, respectively.
+In the vertical direction, the element is multi-linear elastic with different stiffnesses k_vc and k_vt in compression and tension, respectively.
 Even though a TPB has no resistance in tension, a small nonzero stiffness should be provided in tension for stability of the